 - Apply for a Business License

 Licenses are required for individuals and businesses that fertilize turf.
-Businesses must employ at least one certified professional fertilizer applicator.
-The initial license will be valid through June 30, 2015.
+The initial license is valid through June 30, 2015.
 After this date, licenses will be valid for one year.
-(Note: If you already have a business license, you will receive a replacement license in the mail that will be valid through June 30, 2015.)
-Beginning in 2015, license holders will be required to
+Beginning in 2015, license holders will need to

 file an annual activity report with MDA covering the previous year.
 The